Project

 end

-There is no restriction on what dependency you might want to initialize your custom formatter with but — as a bare minimum — you’ll want to provide a default template and inject the sanitizer which sanitizes the raw input into a Cogger::Entry object you can interact with in your implementation.
-The only other requirement is that you must implement #call which takes a log entry which is an array of positional arguments (i.e. severity, at, id, entry) and answers back a formatted string.
+There is no restriction on the dependencies you might want to inject into your custom formatter but — at a minimum — you’ll want to provide a default template so it can be sanitized by the superclass.
+The only other requirement is that you must implement #call which takes a log entry which is an array of positional arguments (i.e. level, at, id, entry) and answers back a formatted string.
 If you need more examples you can look at any of the formatters provided within this gem.

 Tags

 Tags allow you to tag your messages at both a global and local (i.e. per message) level.
-For example, here’s what tagging looks like when used globally:
+Please note that tags are mostly universal in behavior but can differ based on formatter used.
+For example, here’s a single global tag:

 logger = Cogger.new tags: %w[WEB]